RavenGrappling/RavenGrappling.github.io/faq.md

       <div id="faq-about-body-7" class="accordion-collapse collapse" aria-labelledby="faq-about-header-7" data-bs-parent="#faq-about">
         <div class="accordion-body">
           <p>
-            Our classes are generally 1 hour long, for all the programs.
+            Our classes are generally 1 hour long..
           </p>
           <p>
             The only class that is 1.5 hours long, is the Advanced class.